23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Duration: 1 hour walk around the beach and pier

-Tip: Oyster Loft is an excellent seafood restaurant.
+Tip: The Oyster Loft is a great seafood restaurant.

-Suggested place to stay: Inn at the Pier - With pool and fitness center, meters from the beach
+Where to stay: Inn at the Pier - Pool, fitness center, and meters from the beach

 19. Solvang